Intro and winners

 Fusion Markets

-Fusion Markets, founded in 2010, is based in Australia and it is regulated by the Australian Securities and Investments Commission (ASIC) as well as the Vanuatu Financial Services Commission (VFSC).
+Fusion Markets is an Australian discount forex broker founded in 2010.
+It is regulated by the Australian Securities and Investments Commission (ASIC) and the Vanuatu Financial Services Commission (VFSC).

 Fusion Markets snapshot | |